 They also have access to excellent training facilities; including weights rooms and boxing and cardio equipment.
 Technology also plays a major role in the program, with all students being provided access to technology that will further their development.
-The program compliments the work students are doing with their clubs and district football, with school coaches liaising with club and district coaches regularly to discuss students’ development.
-The program also provides pathways for students to represent the school as State representatives.
+The program compliments the work students are doing with their clubs and district football, with college coaches liaising with club and district coaches regularly to discuss students’ development.
+The program also provides pathways for students to represent the college as State representatives.
 The major emphasis will be development of individual and game skills.

-The program is delivered by experienced teacher coaches who are accredited and dedicated to Cecil Andrews SHS.
+The program is delivered by experienced teacher coaches who are accredited and dedicated to Cecil Andrews College.
 Their roles also involve liaising with regional Australian Rules Football development officers who are linked to the WAFL clubs, in particular East Fremantle Football Club, as well as working with the West Australian Football Commission.

 All coaches have a range of teaching and coaching experience, which will enable them to work with all students to allow them to reach their goals.
 Through the links we have formed with external agencies, coaching and information sessions will be run by current WAFL players and staff from East Fremantle Football Club.
 Where possible, we will also engage the services offered by both the Fremantle Football Club and the West Coast Eagles.